tilemill-project/tilemill/_posts/docs/tutorials/0203-03-02-advanced-map-design.md

 Take the tornado map for example.
 At the national level it is quite cluttered and hard to decipher individual points where there are clusters.
 At this zoom level, one option might be to display a scaled dot for each state that represents total number of tornadoes that occurred in that state.
 Then, as the user zooms in, the state-level layer goes away and the individual tornado points appear.

-With this particular data we were able to aggregate to the state level using a [pivot table](/tilemill/docs/tutorials/google-docs/#pivot) and then [geocoded](/tilemill/docs/tutorials/google-docs/#geocoding) the state points.
+With this particular data we were able to aggregate to the state level using a [pivot table](/tilemill/docs/tutorials/google-docs/) and then [geocoded](/tilemill/docs/tutorials/google-docs/) the state points.
 Add this newly created data to the project as a new layer.
 Then simply add zoom level conditions after the layer names in your carto code, and continue to style normally.
   ![](/tilemill/assets/pages/zoom-styling-4.png)
   ![](/tilemill/assets/pages/zoom-styling-5.png)

-<h2 id="labeling">Text Labels</h2>
+### Text Labels

 In order to deliver information on a map more immediately, sometimes it is useful to label your data with the actual number or feature that is being represented.
 This can be combined with the dot or just be a label on its own.